Stocks sold in 2021 are reported on your tax return in early 2022, but you may need to pay estimated taxes now.

 How much of your gains is taxed will depend on your cost basis (or simply basis).
 Cost basis is the value of your stock and it's usually however much you initially paid for that stock.
 So if you bought GameStop stock at a price of $50 per share, your basis is $50 for each share.
 Your ultimate gains are determined as your final sale price minus your basis.
 If you sell a GameStop share at $250, then you had a capital gain of $200.
 That $200 is then subject to income tax.
 If you sold stock at a loss, the losses would actually decrease the amount of overall tax you owe that year.

 Also note that unlike regular income, you don’t have to pay Social Security and Medicaid taxes (sometimes called payroll taxes) on your investment income.
 Other types of investment assets, like cryptocurrency, are taxed the same way.
-You pay taxes on Bitcoin gains based on the amount reported by your currency exchange.
+So you would pay taxes on Bitcoin or Dogecoin gains based on the amount reported by your currency exchange.

 If you held the stock for less than one year before selling, profits from your GameStop stock likely qualify as short-term capital gains.
 Any realized profit from short-term gains is added to the rest of your income and taxed according to the ordinary income tax rates.
 If you were one of the few diamond-handed investors holding GameStop long before it became a meme, your stock profits may qualify for the long-term capital gains rates, which are much lower.
 While the maximum tax rate for ordinary income is 37%, the maximum capital gains rate is 20% (and most people only pay up to 15%).